dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 * `ignore`: Default behavior (see below).
 * `fail`: Triggers an error message when the source and target schemas diverge
 * `append_new_columns`: Append new columns to the existing table.
 Note that this setting does *not* remove columns from the existing table that are not present in the new data.
 * `sync_all_columns`: Adds any new columns to the existing table, and removes any columns that are now missing.
 Note that this is *inclusive* of data type changes.
-On BigQuery, changing column types requires a full table scan; be mindful of the trade-offs when implementing.
+On BigQuery, changing column types requires a full <Term id="table" /> scan; be mindful of the trade-offs when implementing.

 **Note**: None of the `on_schema_change` behaviors backfill values in old records for newly added columns.
 If you need to populate those values, we recommend running manual updates, or triggering a `--full-refresh`.